Arapahoe Basin: History

 In November 2016, 468 acres were approved by the Forest Service and added to the ski area.
-Of those 468 acres, 329 opened for the 2017-2018 season; 232 in the Beavers section and 129 in the Steep Gullies section.
-Currently, the terrain is accessible by a 30-minute hike and is expert and extreme terrain only.
+Of those 468 acres, 329 opened for the 2017–2018 season; 232 in the Beavers section and 129 in the Steep Gullies section.
+Initially, the terrain was accessible by a 30-minute hike and contained expert and extreme terrain only.
 A fixed-grip quad chair lift was built in the summer of 2018.

-Opening date for 2016-2017 Season announced on Wednesday, October 19, 2016 with First Chair at 9:00am on Friday, October 21, 2016.
+Opening date for 2016–2017 Season announced on Wednesday, October 19, 2016, with First Chair at 9:00am on Friday, October 21, 2016.

+For the 2020–2021 season, Arapahoe Basin's last two Yan double chairlifts were replaced with new lifts from Leitner-Poma.
+Pallavicini was replaced with a double, while Molly Hogan was replaced with a fixed grip quad.

+For the 2022–2023 season, the ski area received its second high speed lift with the replacement of Lenawee Mountain with a high speed six pack.

-In February 2019, Arapahoe Basin announced it was ending its 20+ year partnership with Vail Resorts and its Epic Pass at the end of the 2018-19 season.
-On August 2 2019, Arapahoe Basin announced it would join the Ikon Pass starting with the 2019-2020 winter season.
+In February 2019, Arapahoe Basin announced it was ending its 20+ year partnership with Vail Resorts and its Epic Pass at the end of the 2018–19 season.
+On August 2, 2019, Arapahoe Basin announced it would join the Ikon Pass starting with the 2019–2020 winter season.

+In February 2024, Alterra entered into an agreement to purchase Arapahoe Basin from its previous Canadian Owner, DREAM.
+The deal officially closed on November 19, 2024.
+Alan Henceroth, the ski area's President & COO, will continue to manage it.